build-up of fluid in the tissues, causing swelling. See also lymphedema.

 effectiveness.
 The ability of a treatment to produce the desired result.

 to release semen during male orgasm.
 See also retrograde ejaculation, semen.

 also known as electrocautery.
 A type of treatment that destroys cancer cells by burning with an electrical current.

-a type of treatment that reduces the blood supply to the cancer by injecting materials to plug up the artery that supplies blood to the tumor.
+a type of treatment that reduces the blood supply to a tumor by injecting materials to plug up the artery that supplies it.

 vomit or vomiting.

 radiation for cancer delivered from a handheld device that is placed inside a body opening.
 It may be given alone or with external beam radiation therapy.
 See also external beam radiation therapy, radiation therapy.

 glands that release hormones into the bloodstream.
 The ovaries, testicles, thyroid, and adrenals are all examples of endocrine glands.
 See also adrenal gland, glands, hormones, ovary, pancreas, pituitary, testicles, thyroid.